area73/erades.com/src/content/blog/en/ai-take-aways/aspecct-metodologia-prompting.md

 ---
-title: 'Methodologies: How to ask the AI'
+title: "Methodologies: How to ask the AI"
-description: >-
-  Practical guide for writing effective prompts using the ASPECCT methodology, with template, real example and comparison with alternative frameworks.
+description: "Practical guide for writing effective prompts using the ASPECCT methodology, with template, real example and comparison with alternative frameworks."
-pubDate: 2025-08-10T00:00:00.000Z
+pubDate: 2025-08-10
 tags:
   - ASPECCT
   - prompt-engineering